Cheltenham (Vic.)

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Cheltenham has a high median assessed income of $60,012 and an average income of $77,720.
-This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $64,963 (median) and $84,132 (average).
-Census 2021 income data indicates that Cheltenham's household, family, and personal incomes are at the 65th percentile nationally.
-In terms of income distribution, 29.0% of locals (7,455 people) fall into the $1,500 - $2,999 category, similar to the surrounding region where 32.8% are in the same category.
-High housing costs consume 16.4% of income, but strong earnings place disposable income at the 60th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Cheltenham has high incomes nationally.
+The median income is $60,012 and the average income stands at $77,720.
+This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $65,785 (median) and $85,197 (average) as of March 2026.
+Census 2021 income data shows that incomes in Cheltenham cluster around the 65th percentile nationally.
+The predominant income cohort spans 29.0% of locals (7,620 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 32.8% in the same category.
+High housing costs consume 16.4% of income, leaving disposable income at the 60th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income